IGE-OpenReproLab2025/training-sessions-material/git-tuto.md

 # Git-ting started with Git and GitHub
-Tutorial written by ekwaly and adapted for CERTAINTY/OpenReproLab by Ruth Price
+Tutorial written by ekwaly and adapted for OpenReproLab by Ruth Price

 ## A few concepts
 Git is a code versioning and sharing tool.
 It is the result of 20 years of community and collaborative work by millions of developers, contributors and users.
 It is the perfect example of an open-source tool that has become an interoperable standard used almost universally.
 Your scientific work aims to do no less!